FernandoCallasaca/fernandocallasaca/README.md

 ### Hi there 👋

-I'm Fernando Callasaca, a software engineer 💻 currently working at [Regional Government of Cusco](https://www.regioncusco.gob.pe/).
+I'm Fernando Callasaca, a software engineer 💻.

 Im training to be a Data Scientist 📊, I like make predictions finding out patterns in large datasets. 🌌